ciscops/ansible-ssm-upgrade/README.md

 # ansible-ssm-upgrade
-An ansible role designed for patching the Cisco Smart Software Manager Satellite.
+An ansible role designed for patching the Cisco Smart Software Manager On-Prem.

 ## Prerequisites
 The following tools will need to be installed on your system: